mgatelabs/DesktopTourManager/README.md

 # Issues

 1. This uses a image modification library to process images.
 The process to install this module was messy and not fun.
 The process on the mac was not painful at all, but I have all development tools installed.

+# Tips

+To change the mac icon, edit the images in ./build/icon.iconset.
+From the build folder run the following command: iconutil -c icns icon.iconset